xiaofantuanw/MTH9815_Final/README.md

 Tengxiao Fan's MTH9815 Final Project
 Final Project: A Trading System

+## Notes
+This program can be compiled in the latest gcc compiler with latest boost 1.84.0.
+The large dataset requires a long time to generate and run.
+For testing, please modify DataGeneration.cpp to make a smaller dataset.
+All running results are uploaded with the complete dataset.

+## Basic Requirements
 Develop a bond trading system for US Treasuries with seven securities: 2Y, 3Y, 5Y, 7Y, 10Y, 20Y, and 30Y.
 Look up the CUSIPS, coupons, and maturity dates for each security.
 Ticker is T.

 We have a new definition of a Service in soa.hpp, with the concept of a ServiceListener and Connector also defined.
 A ServiceListener is a listener to events on the service where data is added to the service, updated on the service, or removed from the service.
 A Connector is a class that flows data into the Service from some connectivity source (e.g. a socket, file, etc) via the Service.OnMessage() method.
 The Publish() method on the Connector publishes data to the connectivity source and can be invoked from a Service.
 Some Connectors are publish-only that do not invoke Service.OnMessage().
 Some Connectors are subscribe-only where Publish() does nothing.
 Other Connectors can do both publish and subscribe.